TRB Advisors LP Sells 20,000 Shares of Visa Inc. (NYSE:V)

+Visa (NYSE:V) last issued its earnings results on Tuesday, April 27th.
+The credit-card processor reported $1.38 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.26 by $0.12.
+Visa had a net margin of 49.93% and a return on equity of 33.86%.
+The firm had revenue of $5.73 billion during the quarter, compared to the consensus estimate of $5.54 billion.
+During the same quarter in the prior year, the firm earned $1.39 earnings per share.
+The business’s quarterly revenue was down 2.1% on a year-over-year basis.
+As a group, equities analysts forecast that Visa Inc. will post 5.57 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 1st.
 Shareholders of record on Friday, May 14th were paid a $0.32 dividend.
-This represents a $1.28 dividend on an annualized basis and a yield of 0.54%.
-The ex-dividend date was Thursday, May 13th.
-Visa’s dividend payout ratio is currently 25.40%.
+This represents a $1.28 annualized dividend and a yield of 0.54%.
+The ex-dividend date of this dividend was Thursday, May 13th.
+Visa’s payout ratio is presently 25.40%.

-In other news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the stock in a transaction dated Wednesday, March 31st.
-The shares were sold at an average price of $212.55, for a total value of $1,912,950.00.
-Following the transaction, the chief executive officer now directly owns 163,112 shares of the company’s stock, valued at $34,669,455.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, President Ryan Mcinerney sold 11,193 shares of the stock in a transaction dated Monday, May 3rd.
-The shares were sold at an average price of $234.05, for a total transaction of $2,619,721.65.
-Following the completion of the transaction, the president now directly owns 11,193 shares in the company, valued at $2,619,721.65.
-The disclosure for this sale can be found here.
-In the last quarter, insiders sold 118,611 shares of company stock valued at $26,847,669.
-Corporate insiders own 0.19% of the company’s stock.

-A number of research firms recently weighed in on V. Barclays boosted their price target on shares of Visa from $275.00 to $284.00 and gave the stock an “overweight” rating in a research note on Sunday, June 6th.
-Credit Suisse Group boosted their price target on shares of Visa from $280.00 to $285.00 and gave the stock an “outperform” rating in a research note on Tuesday.
-Mizuho upped their target price on shares of Visa from $250.00 to $275.00 and gave the company a “buy” rating in a research note on Wednesday, April 28th.
-Truist upped their target price on shares of Visa from $230.00 to $250.00 in a research note on Wednesday, April 28th.
-Finally, Oppenheimer upped their target price on shares of Visa from $245.00 to $260.00 in a research note on Wednesday, April 28th.
-Twenty-four equities research analysts have rated the stock with a buy rating, The company currently has an average rating of “Buy” and an average target price of $254.46.

 Visa Inc operates as a payments technology company worldwide.
 The company facilitates digital payments among consumers, merchants, financial institutions, businesses, strategic partners, and government entities.
 It operates VisaNet, a transaction processing network that enables authorization, clearing, and settlement of payment transactions.